NethServer/docs/administrator-manual/en/base_system.rst

 Custom access
 -------------

-If selected policy is private or public, it’s possible to add hosts and networks which are always allowed (or blocked).
+If selected policy is private or public, it’s possible to add hosts and networks which are always allowed (or blocked) using :guilabel:`Allow hosts` and :guilabel:`Deny hosts`.
 This rule also apply for blue and orange networks.

 Example